-Founded in 1977 by a group of Stanford physicians and community members, Pathways is a Bay Area pioneer, leader and innovator in Hospice, Home Health, and Palliative Care.
+Founded in 1977 by a group of Stanford physicians and community members, Pathways is a Bay Area pioneer, leader and innovator in Hospice and Home Health.
 We can provide care at home or in settings such as assisted living, a nursing home, or the hospital.

 We have offices in Sunnyvale, South San Francisco, and Oakland.
 Patients and their families know us for our personalized, high quality care, delivered with empathy, kindness, and respect.
 Our professional relationships say a lot: